carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 ---
-title: "Programming your GPU using Numba"
+title: "Accelerate your own Python code with Numba"

 teaching: 30